 I am a Chartered member of the British Psychological Society (BPS).
 I am also a registered supervisor having completed the necessary training required from the BPS.
 Accreditation to Professional Bodies: Registered with HCPC (Health and Care Professions Council) Chartered Clinical Psychologist (BPS) Areas of special interest: Cognitive Behavioural Therapy (CBT) Acceptance and Commitment Therapy (ACT) Compassion Focussed Therapy (CFT) Attachment Focussed Therapies Eye Movement Desensitization and Reprocessing (EMDR) Neuropsychology

-Alex Dench BSc (Hons), MSc, PgDip, HCPC-Couns.Psych.
-Counselling Psychologist & Adolescent Interpersonal Psychotherapist I am a Counselling Psychologist and Adolescent Interpersonal Psychotherapist (IPT), registered with HCPC and accredited with IPTuk.
+Alexandra Dench BSc (Hons), MSc, PgDip, HCPC-Couns.Psych.
+Counselling Psychologist, Adolescent Interpersonal Psychotherapist, & Non-Violent Resistance (NVR) Informed Practitioner I am a Counselling Psychologist and Adolescent Interpersonal Psychotherapist (IPT), registered with HCPC and accredited with IPTuk.
 I have specialised in Interpersonal Psychotherapy, which is geared towards supporting adolescents with moderate to severe depression.
 It focuses on reducing conflict and improving the quality of relationships to relieve depressive symptoms.

 I use a range of age appropriate therapeutic and evidence-based interventions to help children and young people to identify, understand and process their emotions.
 I support my clients to learn the skills of managing emotions, problem solving and perspective taking.
 I have a caring and person-centred approach to children and families of all backgrounds.
 I offer CBT and brief goal solution focused therapy to address difficulties with low mood and all aspects of anxiety - social anxiety, OCD, phobias, and panic.
 I have also specialised in bereavement counselling.